Power Meter Instructions

 The Plug-in Power Meter described above is ideal for assessing any plug-in appliances.
 But understanding your energy usage can go well beyond this, here are some examples:

 - Wireless Energy Monitors - these devices allow you to track your whole site's energy usage.
 They're ideal for picking up large loads that the plug-in power meter will miss, like air conditioning and lighting.

 - Thermal Imaging Cameras - these devices allow you to 'see' in the infrared (heat energy) spectrum.
 This can uncover electrical faults, missing insulation, water leaks, and many other issues in buildings.

-- Other Power Meters - options include hard-wired 'sub meters' for on-billing, meters with wifi connectivity (Efergy Ego), or a 15A power meter.
+- Other Power Meters - options include hard-wired 'sub meters' for on-billing, meters with wifi connectivity, or a 15A power meter.